niidhiishah/Seoul-Bike-Data/README.md

 ![DB Schema](dbschema/dbschema.png)

-Before moving onto transforming the data, the data had to be moved into into an AWS Redshift table.
-This was done by loading the data into a s3 bucket and then using the Redshift Query Editor's "Load Data" feature to create a table directly from the s3 bucket.
-To be sure that the bucket can be accessed, I created an IAM role solely for Redshift and assigned it to the bucket.

 ### Transforming the data
 + The data was transformed according to specific business rules.
 + Examples of **some** transformations that were done: